Best Life Insurance Companies NZ 2026 - Complete Provider Review

 2. Product Range & Features (20%)

-- Rider availability: Additional coverage options
+- Rider availability: Additional coverage options and benefits

 - Flexibility: Policy customization and modification options